vickjoeobi/nrw-html-and-css-2021-spring/lesson5/index.md

     -   `<a href="../files/cv.pdf">My CV</a>`
     -   E-mail links: `<a href="mailto:me@gmail.com">Email me!</a>`
 -   Task: Creating a navigation menu
+    -   Tip: A navigation is a list of links typically found at the top of a webpage
     -   Create a list items to form a navigation
     -   Change the text to hyperlinks
     -   Create HTML pages for each navigation link